rickballard/CoCivium/README.md

   `OE Status — event: workbench-launched …`
 - If you ever see a continuation prompt `>>`, press **Ctrl+C** to reset the line.
 - No popups or mid-line prints by design; OE Status is prompt-driven only.

+### Preflight
+Use `scripts/workbench/Preflight.ps1` anytime things feel off.
+It checks setup and prints fixes to apply (OE is prompt-driven; no popups).